?

 Breast Reconstruction

-When a breast has been removed (mastectomy) because of cancer or other disease, it is possible in most cases to reconstruct a breast similar to a natural breast.
+When a breast has been removed (total mastectomy) because of cancer or other disease, it is possible in most cases to reconstruct a breast shape.
 A breast reconstruction can be performed - usually with the help of a plastic surgeon - as part of the breast removal operation; Or can be performed months or years later.
 There are two methods of breast reconstruction: one involves using an implant; the other uses tissue taken from another part of your body.
 There may be medical reasons why one of these methods is more suitable for you or, in other cases, you may be given a choice.
-Implants A silicone sack filled with either silicone gel or saline (salt water) is inserted underneath the chest muscle and skin.
-Before being inserted, the skin will sometimes need to be stretched to the required breast size.
-This is done by placing an empty bag where the implant will finally go, and gradually filling it with saline over weeks or months.
-The bag is then replaced by the implant in an operation that will probably take 2-3 hours under general anaesthesia (you will sleep through it).
-You will probably stay in hospital for 2-5 days.
-Flap Reconstruction A skin flap taken from another part of the body such as your back, stomach or buttocks, is used to reconstruct the breast.
-This is a more complicated operation than having an implant and may last up to 6 hours and require a 5- to 7-day stay in hospital.
+Implants A silicone sack filled with either silicone gel or saline (salt water) is inserted underneath the skin.
+In some cases a temporary implant or "expander" (an inflatable implant "bag" which can be inflated over weeks/months) will be required before a final implant / reconstruction can be carried out at a second operation.
+Surgery is usually 2-4 hours and hospital stay 1-2 nights.
+Flap Reconstruction A skin flap taken from another part of the body such as your abdominal (lower "stomach" ) region, is used to reconstruct the breast.
+This is a more complicated operation than having an implant and may last 6-8 hours and require a 5- to 7-day stay in hospital.
+Recovery time is at least 6 weeks.

-When a breast has been removed (mastectomy) because of cancer or other disease, it is possible in most cases to reconstruct a breast similar to a natural breast.
+When a breast has been removed (total mastectomy) because of cancer or other disease, it is possible in most cases to reconstruct a breast shape.
 A breast reconstruction can be performed - usually with the help of a plastic surgeon - as part of the breast removal operation; Or can be performed months or years later.

 There are two methods of breast reconstruction: one involves using an implant; the other uses tissue taken from another part of your body.
 There may be medical reasons why one of these methods is more suitable for you or, in other cases, you may be given a choice.